Multi-agent Reinforcement Learning: A Comprehensive Survey: Learning in a Multi-agent Environment

 \section{Learning in a Multi-agent Environment}

-The transition from single-agent RL to learning a strategy profile for a multi-agent stochastic game setting is accompanied by numerous promising opportunities, but also presents significant challenges that require major considerations \citep{Resnick2005Thesis}.
-In contrast to single-agent control systems, where one agent interacts with its environment, a multi-agent setting involve multiple entities interacting with each other and their shared environment.
-Facilitating social, stable and adaptive behaviors within a multi-agent control learning process is key, and thereby comes with several intricacies that converge to necessitate non-trivial solutions.
+The transition from single-agent RL to learning within a multi-agent stochastic game setting promises numerous opportunities but consequently is tied to challenging difficulties that require paradigm-altering considerations \cite{Resnick2005Thesis}.
+In contrast to single-agent control systems, where one agent interacts with its environment, a multi-agent setting involves managing the decision-making and learning processes of multiple entities that can interact with each other and their shared environment.
+Facilitating stable, adaptive, and social behaviors within a multi-agent control learning process is non-trivial, and comes with several intricacies that converge to necessitate desired solutions.
+In this section, we cover the positive and negative aspects that are unique to MARL, largely highlighting its potential and consequences in the hopes of providing meaningful context and a deeper look into these concepts.